chintanp/ChargEval/docs/source/res_view.rst

 Redash
 ======
-`Redash`_ is a browser-based data analysis and visualization tool that help comparing the results.
+`Redash`_ is a browser-based data analysis and visualization tool that can help with comparing the results.
 We can add our database as the datasource in Redash and write parameterized SQL queries that help us compare the results across simulations.
 An example can be seen in the video below.
 Redash can be used as a paid online service or using a `free and open-source self-hosted deployment`_.

 .. raw:: html

     <iframe width="560" height="315" src="https://www.youtube.com/embed/8ud7pJlq8H4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 .. _here: https://github.com/chintanp/wsdot_evse_results_viewer
 .. _Click here: https://cp84.shinyapps.io/res_view/